isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 For each delegated prefix, the delegating router may choose to exclude a single prefix out of the delegated prefix as specified in `RFC 6603 <https://tools.ietf.org/html/rfc6603>`__.
-The requesting router must not assign the excluded prefix to any of its downstream interfaces, and it is intended to be used on a link through which the delegating router exchanges DHCPv6 messages with the requesting router.
+The requesting router must not assign the excluded prefix to any of its downstream interfaces.
+The excluded prefix is intended to be used on a link through which the delegating router exchanges DHCPv6 messages with the requesting router.
 The configuration example below demonstrates how to specify an excluded prefix within a prefix pool definition.
 The excluded prefix